Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors

-The spin-dependent effective potential of Eq.\ \eqref{eq: exciton--exciton potential effective} between two ground-state excitons is in general nonlocal.
-This means that the potential term in the Schrödinger equation in position space does not have the usual product form $V(\vec{r}) \Psi(\vec{r})$; rather, it looks like $\int \mathrm{d}^{d} \vec{r}' \, V(\vec{r}, \vec{r}') \Psi(\vec{r}')$.
-Furthermore, Eq.\ \eqref{eq: exciton--exciton potential effective} consists of two qualitatively different terms.
-The first one depends on the exciton eigenenergies and arises purely due to an exciton's ability to exchange its constituents with the other exciton.
-Meanwhile, the second one contains the direct and electron-exchange interactions which involve the electrostatic interactions that occur between the electrons.
 Eqs.\ \eqref{eq: biexction effective BSE} and \eqref{eq: exciton--exciton potential effective} are valid for excitons in any dimension and for an arbitrary electrostatic potential between electrons, as long as the underlying electrons and holes possess a two-state (pseudo)spin degree of freedom that separates from the relative exciton wave function.
 While the latter assumption significantly simplifies the expressions, the variational approach employed here can be straightforwardly generalized to situations where this is not the case.
 In Sec.\ \ref{sec: Hydrogenic Example} we will study the potential of Eq.\ \eqref{eq: exciton--exciton potential effective} in the case of 2D hydrogenic excitons in the heavy-hole limit.